AtomisticSimulationOfMaterials/StanageApptainerHub/docs/lammps.md

 ```

 ### GPU (KOKKOS) Versions
 With apptainer we can also configure versions of LAMMPS that use KOKKOS, which we would need to run our simulations using GPUs instead of CPUs.
-When using GPUs, the procedure for setting up simulations differs slightly.
-Below is an example for running
+This is particularly useful when using machine learned interatomic potentials (MLIPs).
+When using GPUs, the procedure for setting up simulations differs slightly, as per the [HPC's documentation](https://docs.hpc.shef.ac.uk/en/latest/stanage/GPUComputingStanage.html#gsc.tab=0) Below is an example for running a LAMMPS script, to run LAMMPS using 2 GPUs.

 ```bash
 #!/bin/bash